How Big is your Hidden Leak?

 Is your Central Heating System Leak big enough to be found Non-Invasively??

-Our dream is to be able to guarantee to find every single leak we receive an inquiry about.
+Our dream is to be able to guarantee to find every single central heating leak we receive an inquiry about.

 But the reality is that some leaks are simply too small to be found non-invasively.